 It seems that Scots (Language) and its ancestor Anglo-Saxon, have been spoken in the region of the Scottish Borders since before the 7th century AD, that is 1,400 years or so.
 The earliest Anglo-Saxon text in Scotland is to be found carved on the Ruthwell Cross in this region and dates from the 8th century AD.

-Progressively the historic Celtic/Brythonic Kingdom of Strathclyde, from which Carruthers hail, became part of the ancient kingdom of Northumbria, which stretched from the River Humber to the Firth of Forth.
-In the 9th century it was conquered by the Danes, but the northern part of it, which lay in Scotland survived and was taken over by the Kings of Scots in the 10th century.
+Progressively, the historic Celtic/Brythonic Kingdom of Strathclyde, from which Carruthers hail, became part of the ancient kingdom of Northumbria, which stretched from the River Humber to the Firth of Forth.
+In the 9th century it was conquered by the Danes, but the northern part of it, which lay in Scotland, survived and was taken over by the Kings of Scots in the 10th century.
 In 1237 the disputed frontier with England was finally settled (except for a small area near Gretna Green).

-This gave birth to both a region and a society of Border clans and families that emerged based on family names –such as the Carruthers, Kerrs, Elliots and Scotts – and these kindreds made war and peace almost independently of the central powers.
-Raiding back and forward across the frontier, or against each other, they were known as the Border Reivers, of which Carruthers belonged, but they were finally suppressed in the reign of King James VI of Scotland and I of England, in the 17th century.
+This gave birth to both a region and a society of Border clans and families that emerged based on family names – such as the Carruthers, Kerrs, Elliots and Scotts – and these kindreds made war and peace almost independently of the central powers.
+Raiding back and forward across the frontier, or against each other, they were known as the Border Reivers, to which Carruthers belonged, but they were finally suppressed in the reign of King James VI of Scotland and I of England, in the 17th century.

 Scots: Language in General

-Scots is therefore not only the name of one born in Scotland but is also, the collective name for collective Scottish dialects known also as ‘Doric’, ‘Lallans’ and ‘Scotch’ or by more local area names such as Glaswegian, Dundonian, Doric, Borders, Fife, Buchan, Caithness, Orcadian and Shetland.
+Scots is therefore not only the name of one born in Scotland but is also the collective name for collective Scottish dialects known also as ‘Doric’, ‘Lallans’ and ‘Scotch’ or by more local area names such as Glaswegian, Dundonian, Doric, Borders, Fife, Buchan, Caithness, Orcadian and Shetland.